 Thinking of taking a job in the Netherlands?
-Good for you, that’s a courageous move and we’re proud — now let’s get down to business and talk Dutch salaries.
+Good for you, that’s a courageous move and I’m proud — now let’s get down to business and talk Dutch salaries.

 Salaries in the Netherlands

-What’s the minimum wage in the Netherlands 2021?
+What’s the minimum wage in the Netherlands in 2024?

 However, life is often, well, not average — and the same goes for your salary.
 Depending on your job, your salary is going to be higher or lower than this number.